PMC 2026 Panel Submissions Now Open

 PMC 2026

-The PMA’s Production Music Conference is scheduled for October 6-8, 2026 at the Hilton in Universal City, Los Angeles, CA.
+The PMA’s Production Music Conference is the international gathering place for the production music community, and is scheduled for October 6-8, 2026 at the Hilton in Universal City, Los Angeles, CA.

 The deadline to book your discounted room rate is Wednesday, September 2, 2026.